Turning Point 4: Help! I Am Alone with the Abuser (often Gray Divorce)

 by | Apr 29, 2020 | 10 Turning Points

-4 Turning Point 4: Help!
-I Am Alone with the Abuser (Retirement or Sheltering-in-Place)
+Turning Point 4: Help!
+I Am Alone with the Abuser (Retirement or Life after the Kids Leave the Nest)

 Why Do So Many Retirees and People in Long Marriages Get a Gray Divorce?

-In this post we find the story of a woman who decided to divorce a her husband of 30 years who seethed with hatred for her.
+Below, in this post, we explore the story of a woman who decided to divorce her husband of 30 years—a man who silently harbored contempt and resentment toward her.

-They knew something was off, but they couldn’t place it.
+They knew something was deeply wrong but couldn’t articulate it.

 I was a shell of a person by this point, but we moved to a different house when the last kid left, downsized, and I really noticed it when the kids left.
 We had homeschooled, and I had no idea what an emotional buffer they were.